 The Product ID and SKU ID’s aren’t a lot of help because there’s no reference to those ID’s on Microsoft’s own web site.

-The “Last 5 characters of installed product key:” might help for perpetual licence products like Office 2019.
+The “Last 5 characters of installed product key:” helps for perpetual licence products like Office 2019.
+The command to remove a licence needs those characters.
 For subscription products the ‘product key’ is visible to customers.

 Restart or renew Microsoft 365 licence before going offline